mike-french/triex/README.md

 wildcards would propagate match traversals to all outgoing edges, and send a tally message back to the executor, which waits for all the additional results (like the dump traversal).
+But don't want to implement a full regex (see Myrex sibling project).

 2. Suffix optimization for total match (as discussed above).

-3. Partial match and sliding window, then need full Aho-Corasick.

 3. GraphViz DOT output and rendering.

 4. File input for matching.
    Two options: existing tokenized word search, or future continuous matching.

+5. Partial match and sliding window, optimized by Aho-Corasick.

 ## Install